You are currently viewing Direct Taxes and the Government

 What are the disadvantages of direct taxes?

 Direct taxes have disadvantages too.
 The disadvantages make direct tax collection difficult.
-The following are some of the disadvantages of direct taxes for the government:
+The following are some of the disadvantages of direct taxes to the government:

 a.
 Tax system depends on the taxpayer’s honesty